DanielYang59/DFT_Utility_Scripts/README.md

 Collection of Essential Scripts for Density Functional Theory (DFT) Calculations.

+# ⚠️ Project Under Development ⚠️

+**This project is currently under active development and the scripts have not been fully tested.**

+If you find any issues or have suggestions, please [raise an issue](https://github.com/your-repo-link/issues) on this repository.

+---

 ## Table of Contents

 - [general](#general)
 - [doscar](#doscar)
 - [potcar](#potcar)